Purification theorem

 In game theory, the purification theorem was contributed by Nobel laureate John Harsanyi in 1973.
-The theorem aims to justify a puzzling aspect of mixed strategy Nash equilibria: that each player is wholly indifferent amongst each of the actions he puts non-zero weight on, yet he mixes them so as to make every other player also indifferent.
+The theorem justifies a puzzling aspect of mixed strategy Nash equilibria: each player is wholly indifferent between each of the actions he puts non-zero weight on, yet he mixes them so as to make every other player also indifferent.

-The mixed strategy equilibria are explained as being the limit of pure strategy equilibria for a disturbed game of incomplete information in which the payoffs of each player are known to themselves but not their opponents.
-The idea is that the predicted mixed strategy of the original game emerge as ever improving approximations of a game that is not observed by the theorist who designed the original, idealized game.
+The purification theorem shows how such mixed strategy equilibria can emerge even if each players plays a pure strategy, so long as players have incomplete information about the payoffs of their opponents.
+Such strategies arise as the limit of a series of pure strategy equilibria for a disturbed game of incomplete information, in which the payoffs of each player are known to themselves but not their opponents.
+The idea is that the predicted mixed strategy of the original game emerges from the ever-improving approximations of a game which is not observed by the theorist who designed the original, idealized game.

 The apparently mixed nature of the strategy is actually just the result of each player playing a pure strategy with threshold values that depend on the ex-ante distribution over the continuum of payoffs that a player can have.
-As that continuum shrinks to zero, the players strategies converge to the predicted Nash equilibria of the original, unperturbed, complete information game.
+As that continuum shrinks to zero, the players' strategies converge to the predicted Nash equilibria of the original, unperturbed, complete information game.

 The result is also an important aspect of modern-day inquiries in evolutionary game theory where the perturbed values are interpreted as distributions over types of players randomly paired in a population to play games.